emekeh/HDSC-Capstone-Project-Summer-22/README.md

 # HDSC Capstone Project Summer 22
- This is the repositiry for the Hamoye Data Science Internship Summer 2022
+ This is the repository for the Hamoye Data Science Internship Summer 2022